cea-hpc/modules/doc/source/modulefile.rst

      ##
      set ModulesVersion "R4"

-The equivalent *.modulerc* would look like:
+The equivalent :file:`.modulerc` would look like:

 .. code-block:: tcl